A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Phase-field TO formulations

-In the phase-field approach to topology optimization \cite{garcke2016shape, blank2011phase, jin2024adaptive}, the classical discrete material distribution problem is reformulated as a continuous one, governed by a phase-field variable $\phi:\Omega \subset \mathbb{R}^d$ ($d=2,3$), where $\Omega$ is an open bounded domain with Lipschitz continuous boundary $\partial\Omega$.
-This variable smoothly transitions between the material ($\phi=1$) and the void ($\phi=0$) phase across a diffuse interface ($0 < \phi < 1$).
-To resolve the inherent ill-posedness of topology optimization, this continuous framework introduces a regularization mechanism.
-This regularization is accomplished by augmenting the primary objective $\mathcal{J}_{\text{obj}}$ with the Ginzburg-Landau energy $\mathcal{E}_{GL}(\phi)$.
-This energy term penalizes the interfacial area, which simultaneously promotes well-defined boundaries and controls the geometric complexity of the final design \cite{blank2011phase, takezawa2010shape}.
+In the phase-field approach to topology optimization \cite{garcke2016shape, blank2011phase, jin2024adaptive}, the classical discrete material distribution problem is reformulated as a continuous one governed by a phase-field variable $\phi:\Omega \subset \mathbb{R}^d \to [0,1]$ ($d=2,3$), where $\Omega$ is an open bounded domain with Lipschitz continuous boundary $\partial\Omega$.
+The variable smoothly interpolates between the material phase ($\phi=1$) and the void phase ($\phi=0$) across a diffuse interface ($0 < \phi < 1$).
+To resolve the inherent ill-posedness of TO and control the geometric complexity of the design, the formulation augments the primary objective $\mathcal{J}_{\text{obj}}$ with a Ginzburg--Landau regularization $\mathcal{E}_{GL}(\phi)$, which penalizes interfacial area and promotes well-defined boundaries \cite{blank2011phase, takezawa2010shape}.